Codium-ai/pr-agent/docs/docs/installation/gitlab.md

   rules:
     - if: '$CI_PIPELINE_SOURCE == "merge_request_event"'
 ```
-This script will run PR-Agent on every new merge request.
-You can modify the `rules` section to run PR-Agent on different events.
+This script will run Qodo Merge on every new merge request.
+You can modify the `rules` section to run Qodo Merge on different events.
-You can also modify the `script` section to run different PR-Agent commands, or with different parameters by exporting different environment variables.
+You can also modify the `script` section to run different Qodo Merge commands, or with different parameters by exporting different environment variables.

 (2) Add the following masked variables to your GitLab repository (CI/CD -> Variables):